-Approximately 15,000 Allied Prisoners of War, including 40 Yanks, - four of them of War, including 40 Yanks, - four of them from the 33 lst - were freed during the 33 lst drive to the Elbe when they overran the prisoner column near Stassfurt mar-ching eastward from the fighting zone.
-The W's had been marching suiter Lanary for PWs had been marching since January for a total of 500 miles across Germany, their fire.
-Headquarters personnel took up posicaptives taking them from the eastern front to the western and back again in a vain attempt to hold them within the shrinking Reich.
+Approximately 15,000 Allied Prisoners of War, including 40 Yanks, - four of them from the 33 lst - were freed during the 33 lst drive to the Elbe when they overran the prisoner column near Stassfurt marching eastward from the fighting zone.
+The Less than 300 yards away, the Jerties were PWs had been marching since January for a total of 500 miles across Germany, their tions in their prepared foxholes and, 30 calling them from the eastern front to the western and back again in a vain attempt to hold them within the shrinking Reich.
 The previous night they had lain in woods.
 By daybreak, the guards noted American columns moving up and took off.
-Some of the guards, tired of war, of bread was shared among eight men every two days.
+Some of the guards, tired of war, remained to surrender.

+of bread was shared among eight men The Heinies were throwing everything they every two days.
 A man from the TDs who had.
-And in the midst of the raining 88s had been captured in the Siegfried Line in December, told how he traded his 90 Martin Kuhlman of Chicago stood among dollar ring for two loaves of bread.
+And in the midst of the raining 88s had been captured in the Siegfried Line and artillery and small arms fire, Lt.
+Col. in December, told how he traded his 90 Martin Kuhlman of Chicago stood among dollar ring for two loaves of bread.

 But now the free men were deliriously happy.
+Their hollowed cheeks flushed and But now the free men were deliriously happy.
 Their hollowed cheeks flushed and their sunken eyes shone with excitement.
-They shouted and wept as they hugged and kissed their liberators.
-Their uniforms hung drably over their emaciated frames.
-Whatever sufficing they had undergone was forgotten in these ecstatical moments when they could think of nothing more to say than to express their thanks and happiness at being free men once more.
+They shouted and wept as they hugged and wireman from New York City.
+"We had they could think of nothing more to say than to express their thanks and happiness at being free men once more.

 The Yanks wanted to know how "Lil Abner was?
 What's the latest news?
 Do you have a copy of Stars and Stripes?"

 Among them were men who had been prisoners for xive years.
-Men who had prisoners for xive years.
-Men who had been captured at Dieppe, Dunkirk and in North Africa.
-Some of the Yanks had been captured as early as February '42 in Africa and in '43 in Tunis advancing through the woods in marching tions in their prepared foxholes and.
-30 cal.
+Men who had captured as early as February '42 in Africa (Continued on Page 4)

-A strong German tank and infantry coun terattack was smas hed this week in the Steckby Forest by the 1st battalion of the 331st Infantry.
+A strong German tank and infantry coun terattack was smas hed this week in the steckby Forest by the 1st battalion of the 331st Infantry.
 Starting in the early morning, the attack was a major attempt to dislodge the men of the 83rd Division from their bridgehead, the only one across the Elbe River.
+The estimated enemy strength was placed at one battalion of infantry supported y several tanks.

+remained to surrender.

-The estimated enemy strength was placed at one battalion of infantry supported remained to surrender.
-For weeks they had eaten nothing but grass soup and morsels of bread.
-One loaf and were temporarily forced to withdraw. his men and urged them to hold their pointed to the treeless tops and shell-pocked ground.
+Men of Co.
+A led by Lt.
+Joseph Lynch felt the full brunt of the German punch grass soup and morsels of bread.
+One loaf and were temporarily forced to withdraw. his men and urged them to hold their drably over their emaciated frames.
+Whatever sufficing they had undergone was forgotten in these ecstatical moments when they could think of pothics many shells were coming in here."
+He pointed to the treeless tops and shell-pocked ground.
 All around lay dead Heinies.
-A colonel just stood there not even seeking cover.
+A ough count totaled close to 50.
+Fires were still burning in the forest and the powdered smell of battle lingered in the air.
+"Shells were bursting and bullets flying all about us", Hurwitz continued, "and the been captured at Dieppe, Dunkirk and in North Africa.
+Some of the Yanks had been cover.
+As a couple of men withdrew, he cover.
 As a couple of men withdrew, he called them back and told them in a calm